 While filing income tax returns, you will notice that one of the heads is listed as Income from Other Sources.
-This includes the income generated aside from the income included under the salary, capital gains, house property or business & profession heads.
-However, this will not include the income that is applicable for income tax deductions under the Income Tax Act, 1961.
-Read on to learn about the different instruments whose income is taxable as ‘Income from Other Sources’.
+This includes income apart from salary, capital gains, house property, or business and profession.
+Mentioned below are the income from other sources examples.

 Income generated as money or in the form of movable or immovable property which was not considered or inadequate consideration was made in the previous year